 Instead, I’ve reached out to my students and suggested that we continue lessons via FaceTime/Skype/Zoom.
 School may be canceled, but there’s no reason piano can’t continue!
 Perhaps for us and our students, continuing piano practice and lessons with us all feel a small bit of stability and normalcy during these intense times.
 And certainly, for many piano teachers there is a natural concern about finding a way to maintain a level of income during these difficult times.

 And so, many of us are moving our piano lessons online.
 In this blog post, I’d like to share some tips and advice for doing so — things I’ve learned from experience teaching online lessons occasionally over the past few years.
-Also, read this article about helping you find the best piano vst on the market for you to master the art.

 Do you have a chalkboard or whiteboard in your piano studio space?